9What Will It Cost?

 All loan officers are compensated for their work.
 Some are paid by charging the borrower a fee or a percentage of the loan amount – commonly known as points.
 Some do not charge the borrower points but rather are paid by the lender.
 If paid by the lender the mortgage broker must disclose the amount to the borrower however the banker is not required to do so.

 Most lenders charge a flat fee to give you your loan.
-This can vary from $500 to $1500 with the $775 – $1000 range depending on the institution most common.
+This can vary from $900 to $2000.

 Escrow and Title